apache/druid-website-src/docs/26.0.0/querying/datasource.md

 3. One common reason for implicit subquery generation is if the types of the two halves of an equality do not match.
 For example, since lookup keys are always strings, the condition `druid.d JOIN lookup.l ON d.field = l.field` will perform best if `d.field` is a string.
-4. As of Druid {{DRUIDVERSION}}, the join operator must evaluate the condition for each row.
+4. As of Druid 26.0.0, the join operator must evaluate the condition for each row.
 In the future, we expect to implement both early and deferred condition evaluation, which we expect to improve performance considerably for common use cases.
 5. Currently, Druid does not support pushing down predicates (condition and filter) past a Join (i.e. into